Summer BBQ Series: How to Grill the Perfect Steak

 Image: Pinterest

-Don’t let your guests pressure you into serving up those steaks immediately!
+Don’t let your guests pressure you into serving those steaks immediately!
 Exercise a little patience and let them rest after grilling.
 After all that effort in grilling the perfect steak, the last thing you want to do is have all the delicious juices leak out on the plate.
-The ideal resting time will again depend on the thickness of your steak but somewhere between 5-10 minutes should be sufficient to let those juices settle.
+The ideal resting time will again depend on the thickness of your steak, but somewhere between 5 and 10 minutes should be sufficient to let those juices settle.
+This resting period is crucial for achieving a tender, juicy, and flavorful steak.

 Wagyu-Steak-Don